Politics of Minnesota

-Minnesota is known for a politically active citizenry, with populism being a longstanding force among the state's political parties.
-Minnesota has consistently high voter turnout; in the 2008 U.S. presidential election, 77.8% of eligible Minnesotans voted – the highest percentage of any U.S. state or territory – versus the national average of 61.7%.
-This was due in part to its same day voter registration laws; previously unregistered voters can register on election day, at their polls, with evidence of residency.
+Minnesota is known for a politically active citizenry.
+Minnesota has consistently high voter turnout, ranking highest or near-highest in recent elections.
+This is due in part to its same-day voter registration laws; previously unregistered voters can register on election day with evidence of residency.

-The major political parties are the Minnesota Democratic–Farmer–Labor Party (DFL) and the Republican Party of Minnesota, along with the Grassroots-Legalize Cannabis and Legal Marijuana Now parties since 2018.
+The major political parties are the Minnesota Democratic–Farmer–Labor Party (DFL) and the Republican Party of Minnesota, along with the state-recognized minor parties: Grassroots–Legalize Cannabis, Legal Marijuana Now, and the Libertarian Party of Minnesota.
 The DFL was founded in 1944 when the Minnesota Democratic Party and Minnesota Farmer–Labor Party merged.
 The party is affiliated with the national Democratic Party.
-Supporters of the DFL are often referred to as "DFLers" in Minnesota by both members and non-members of the party as an alternative to "Democrats."
+Supporters of the DFL are often referred to as "DFLers" in Minnesota as an alternative to "Democrats".
 The state Republican Party is affiliated with the national Republican Party.

 History

 Historically, the state was a Republican stronghold, never voting Democratic from statehood until 1932, however, since then it has voted Democratic all but thrice- 1952, 1956, and 1972.
 1952 is also the last time the state voted for a non-incumbent Republican, and only once (2016) has the state voted to the right of the nation since.
-Minnesotans have voted for Democratic presidential candidates ever since 1976, more times consecutively than any other state outside of the south, and longer than any other ongoing streak.
+Minnesotans have voted for Democratic presidential candidates ever since 1976, more times consecutively than any other state outside of the South, and longer than any other ongoing streak.
 Minnesota and the District of Columbia were the only electoral votes not won by incumbent Republican President Ronald Reagan in 1984.
 Minnesota voters instead chose former vice president and Senator Walter Mondale, a Minnesota native.
 Mondale or Hubert Humphrey were on the Democratic ticket as candidates for president or Vice President in the 1964, 1968, 1976, 1980, and 1984 elections.

+Historically, Republicans have come close to winning Minnesota—Ronald Reagan lost by a small margin in 1984, and Donald Trump was defeated by 44,593 votes in 2016.
+Trump's near-win has motivated the GOP to invest heavily in the state, matching resources allocated to other key Midwestern battlegrounds like Michigan, Pennsylvania, and Wisconsin.

 In the early 2000s, presidential campaigns have viewed the 27 electoral college votes from Minnesota, Wisconsin, and Iowa as a bloc that is subject to swing toward either major party, and equal in value to Florida's 27 electoral votes.
 This analysis resulted in dozens of visits by candidates in the final months of both the 2000 and 2004 campaigns.

 However, in the 2008 United States presidential election, Barack Obama won the state by more than 10 percentage points.

 Minnesota's congressional delegation is split with 4 Democratic and 4 Republican members of Congress and mostly has been split since the early 1990s.
 (See United States congressional delegations from Minnesota.)